-The aim is to support this child financially till he completes college or vocational education and is able to support himself.
+The aim is to support a child’s education with our partner projects.
+The donor funds are used to support the project that provides education to the child.
 You can become a sponsor for a child in India for as little as $15 a month.

 Role of Asha for Education

 Asha’s role is to find a suitable education project run by a non profit organization in India which targets children who are unable to pursue education due to lack of funds.
 Then Asha endeavors to find sponsors for the children in this project and facilitates linking sponsors with individual children.
 Asha follows through by disbursing and monitoring the sponsors’ funds.
 It works with both sponsors and the projects in India to obtain regular progress reports of the children and build a strong sponsor-child communication.
 The sponsor has the opportunity to become a mentor and friend to his sponsored child by writing letters.
 The sponsor can also arrange a visit with his child through Asha and the project coordinators in India.

 This program is solely meant for individual donors to be directly connected to a child at an Asha supported project.
 Asha for Education is not involved with any adoption process through this program.